From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Discussion

-The above simple understanding changes substantially in the 2D case.
-Here the magnon-magnon interactions are no longer qualitatively relevant, since, unlike in 1D case, the energy associated with creating a magnon during hole motion cannot be canceled completely by the magnon-magnon interactions, see Fig.~\ref{fig:1}(c2)--(d2).
-This shows that the string-like picture \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Che99,Che00,Che02,Rie01,Mas15} is valid in the 2D model even when the magnon interactions are included---in agreement with Ref.~\cite{Che99}.
+The above simple understanding changes to some extent in the 2D case.
+Here the magnon-magnon interactions are no longer qualitatively relevant, since, unlike in the 1D case, the energy associated with creating a magnon during hole motion cannot be canceled completely by the magnon-magnon interactions, see Fig.~\ref{fig:1}(c2)--(d2).
+This shows that the string-like picture \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Che99,Che00,Che02,Rie01,Mas15} is valid in the 2D model even when the magnon interactions are included.
+However, our analysis and the comparison with the ME approach confirms that the string energy evaluated for the 2D square lattice is overestimated in the SCBA and could be corrected by including the effects of magnon-magnon interactions within the modified-SCBA method \cite{Che99}. \textit{De facto}, an unphysical part of string is generated on the hole path itself, pretty much the same as in the 1D model.
+It is removed when the magnon-magnon interactions are included.

+The above discussion can be rationalized in the language of the hole being mobile in an effective potential.
+Then the ``genuine'' 1D case (i.e., with magnon-magnon interactions correctly included) corresponds to a hole effectively moving in a potential well.
+On the other hand, all other cases (and in particular the 2D case with the magnon-magnon interactions) can be approximated by a hole being mobile in a (discrete version) of a linear ``string-like'' potential.
+Thus, the exponential (superexponetial) decay of the wave functions coefficients can be associated with a hole moving in a potential well (a linear potential), respectively.

+Although we just referred above to the \emph{discrete version} of the linear potential, we would like to emphasize that there exists actually a difference in the asymptotic behavior of $\{P_n\}$ in the discrete and continuous versions of the linear potential.
+Whereas the former was discussed above [cf.~Eq.~(\ref{eq:asym2D})] and is of the $-n\ln n$ form, the asymptotic behavior of the logarithm of the Airy function (which is the ground state wave function of a hole in the continuous linear potential~\cite{Bul68}) is different and is given by $\sim -\frac23 n^{3/2}$.
+Nevertheless, in both cases the logarithms of both asymptotes ``decay faster'' than a linear function and are thus understood as superexponential.